Skip to main content

 Select any two cells in the Datagrid, and then Right-Click -> Compare -> Values with Each Other.

-Then app shows the below dialog comparing two values.
+The app then shows the dialog below comparing two values.

 Compare Value with Clipboard

-Let's say you want to compare the value in a cell with some text that you’ve copied from elsewhere (email or web page).
-In such cases, Compare Values with Clipboard would be helpful.
+If you want to compare the value in a cell with text that you’ve copied from elsewhere (email or web page), Compare Values with Clipboard is helpful.

-• Step 1: Copy the text you want to compare with to clipboard.
+• Step 1: Copy the text you want to compare with to the clipboard.

 • Step 2: In the Datagrid, select the cell you want to compare with the clipboard.